 Panning is the process of distributing one or more signals across a series of outputs so that the listener will have the experience of them coming from a particular point or area of the overall listening field.

 It is used to create a sense of space and/or a sense of motion in an audio mix.
-You can spread out different signals across the space, and make them move over time.
+Different signals can be spread out across the space, and moved over time.

 Types of Panners

 The way a panner works depends a great deal on how many signals it is going to process and how many outputs it will send them to.
 The simplest case is distributing a single signal to 2 outputs, which is the common case when using a "mono" track and a stereo speaker setup.

 But panning in Ardour could theoretically involve distributing any number of signals to any number of ouputs.
 In reality, Ardour does not have specific panners for each different situation.
 Currently, it has dedicated panners for the following situations:

 - 1 signal distributed to 2 outputs (the mono panner)

 - 2 signals distributed to 2 outputs (the stereo panner)

 - N signals distributed to M outputs (the VBAP panner)